candichen66/shopifydsinternchallenge/README.md

 filter out the rows with country = Germany group by product_id order by how many counts for every product

-=> output product id and product name
+=> output product name and total ordered amount

 => if more than two products ordered the most by customers in Germany, we can use similar approach like question 2b